Movie Review: “Ghost in the Shell”

 Ghost in the Shell

 In a world of cyber and robotic human enhancements, Major (Scarlet Johansson) is the first of her kind.
-After her human body suffered a terrible accident, her brain (still intact) was transplanted in an incredibly advanced, robotic body (or shell).
-While her spirit (or ghost) is still in there, Major has no recollection of her past before her brain was transplanted into the robotic shell.
+After her human body suffered a terrible accident, her brain (still intact) was transplanted into an incredibly advanced, robotic body (or shell).
+While her brain and spirit is still in there, Major has no recollection of her past before her brain was transplanted into the robotic shell.
 In that sense, she is a ghost of sorts.

 Villain's Motivations (-4pts)